dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 Keep in mind that pub generates a lockfile.
-If the only version of some dependency in your cache happens to be old, offline `pub get` locks your app to that old version.
+If the only version of some dependency in your cache happens to be old, offline `dart pub get` locks your app to that old version.
-The next time you are online, you will likely want to run [`pub upgrade`](/tools/pub/cmd/pub-upgrade) to upgrade to a later version.
+The next time you are online, you will likely want to run [`dart pub upgrade`](/tools/pub/cmd/pub-upgrade) to upgrade to a later version.

 ## Options

-The `pub get` command supports the `--offline` command-line argument, as discussed above.
+The `dart pub get` command supports the `--offline` command-line argument, as mentioned above.

 For options that apply to all pub commands, see [Global options](/tools/pub/cmd#global-options).